karnauhmax/NuxGame-Test/README.md

-# Test Task For InterLogic
+# Test Task For NuxGame

 - Technologies used for this task: HTML5/SCSS/JS/GULP/Splide/AOS
 - Using modern practices, such as CSS variables  for more convenient further page theme mantaining